0atman/noboilerplate/scripts/38-autism.md

 notes:

-This is an example of applying the scientific method to our mental health.
+A mental health incident review is an example of applying the scientific method to our own mental health.
 - Observe the incident.
 - Hypothesise the cause
 - Come up with a plan that could change the situation next time.